jsohlendorff/continuous_time_LTMLE/article.typ

 applied to the target parameter $Psi_tau^(g, K^*) (P)$.
 In practice, this means that we can essentially ignore the last $K_"lim" - K^*$ events;
 however, the latter will come at the cost of some finite sample size bias.
-//in the estimation as it does not matter asymptotically inference wise.

 #theorem("Efficient influence function")[
     Let for each $P in cal(M)$, $tilde(Lambda)^c_k (t | historycensored(k-1); P)$ be the corresponding